jsalva9/K-MST-with-MILP-optimization/readme.md

 The parameters for a single execution and multiple executions are the same.
 In a single execution, just one parameter has to be specified.
 In a multiple execution, a list of parameters has to be specified.
 The parameters are the following:
 - `solver`: can be [gurobi, scip]
-- `formulation`: can be [MTZ, SCF, MCF]
+- `formulation`: can be [MTZ, SCF, MCF, CEC, DCC]
 - `hint_solution`: can be [True, False].
-WARNING: only works for Gurobi.
-Has not been properly tested.
+WARNING: only works for CEC and DCC.
+If True, a MIP start is provided.
 - `tighten`: can be [True, False].
 If True, more constraints are added to the minimal formulation.
+Does not work for CEC and DCC.
+- `cuts`: can be [integral, fractional, both].
+Only applies to CEC and DCC.
+If integral, cuts are applied to MIP solutions.
+If fractional, cuts are applied to LP solutions.
+If both, cuts are applied to both MIP and LP solutions.

 ## Execute
 Just run the src_kmst/main.py file.
 The config is taken from the config.yaml file.
 The results will be stored in the output folder.